sabbelasichon/typo3-rector/docs/best_practice_guide.md

 ---
 **Be aware!**
-There are limitation to the TCA detection.
+There are limitations to the TCA detection.

 Typo3-rector can only detect TCA if there's a return statement along with a 'ctrl' and 'columns' key, just like here: